fnalways/terminus-docs/docs/manual/tasks/install-uninstall-update.md

     This type of shared applications typically require third-party authorized applications to access its service.
 Take Ollama for example:
     1. The administrator installs the shared application first.
 This makes the core service available in the cluster.

-    2. Members (including the administrator) install the corresponding authorized application (e.g., Open WebUI or LobeChat) to access the service.
+    2. Members (including the administrator) install the corresponding authorized application (e.g., Open WebUI or LobeChat) to access the Ollama service.

 * **Complete application with built-in UI**:
     This type of shared applications can provide service to itself.
 Typical examples are Dify Shared and ComfyUI Shared.